vothub/media-converter-api/readme.md

 Checkout, install dependencies with `npm install` and start the app with `npm run start`.

-This allows you to go to `http://localhost:3000/api/convert` and upload a file.
+This starts server at `http://localhost:3000`.
-Currently it will be converted to mp4 (no way to fetch a file yet - just lands in tmp dir).
+Currently the input file will always be converted to mp4.

 <!--